Are you also worried that a cookie banner will prevent you from getting data?

 And a little data is better than no data, especially when there are very strict rules for using cookies (read here the GDPR).

-Does Google Consent mode ensure my GDPR compliance?
+Does Google Consent Mode ensure my GDPR compliance?

 Is Google Consent Mode GDPR compliant?